ssakaue/alps-m-convex-code/README.md

-# Faster M-Convex Function Minimization with Predictions: The Laminar-Convex Case
+# Faster Discrete Convex Function Minimization with Predictions: The M-Convex Case

-This repository provides the official implementation of [Faster M-Convex Function Minimization with Predictions: The Laminar-Convex Case]().
+This repository provides the official implementation of [Faster Discrete Convex Function Minimization with Predictions: The M-Convex Case]().

 ## Requirements
 - [Python](https://www.python.org) (version 3.9.12 or later)